+Published as Chapter 10 (145-163) in Wilfred Dolfsma and Ioana Negru (eds.)
+The Ethical Formation of Economists London Routledge (2019) ISBN 9781138487062

 Introduction: the lack of silence is deafening

 It is widely agreed that economists disagree, but it is also acknowledged that they do so according to common commitments.
 Perhaps the most peculiar, and thus uncommon, commonality is that economists take it as a given that the role of the economist extends to intervention in public discourse and public policy.
 If socialised as an economist, it is easy to miss how odd this is.
 A sense of mission and entitlement is built into economics, and this contrasts with sociology and political science.
 It has some superficial resemblance to fields found within business schools, but economics has a kind of secular zealotry they cannot match.
 This transcends other dividing lines.
 Methodologists and metaphysicians categorise economists in various contrastive ways: neoclassical and not, mainstream, orthodox, heterodox and so forth.
 These categories are ways to group the many and the few according to ontology, theory and methods.